 Osaka brings Gauff's New York run to a halt

-NEW YORK: Defending champion Naomi Osaka brought American teen Coco Gauff's captivating U.S. Open run to a swift end with a 6-3 6-0 win on Saturday to secure her spot in the fourth round.
+NEW YORK: Defending champion Naomi Osaka brought American teen Coco Gauff's captivating US Open run to a swift end with a 6-3 6-0 win on Saturday (Aug 31) to secure her spot in the fourth round.

 World number one Osaka, who backed up last year's New York triumph with a win at the Australian Open but has since had an up-and-down season, simply overwhelmed her 15-year-old opponent in the marquee matchup under the Arthur Ashe Stadium lights.